CetasInfoTech/BCAuditAgent/README.md

 # Risk Intelligence Agent (RIA) for Microsoft Dynamics 365 Business Central

-Continuous audit & compliance intelligence agent by Cetas Technology.
+Continuous audit & compliance intelligence agent.

 ## Repos in this package
 - `ria-app/` — the production app (compile and ship this).